hit9/dataclass-jsonable/README.md

   Obj(simple_value=1).json()  # => {"simpleValue": 1}
   ```

-* Support separate field name converter when converting dictionary to dataclass:
+  And we may specific a custom field name converter when converts dictionary to dataclass:

   ```python
   @dataclass